dirkjenkinz/dwp-consent/README.md

 The default in both theses cases is 'no'.
 Responses are recorded as true and force in cookie and the popup disappears.

-If there are DWP cookies already, a banner appears at the top of the page asking if t
+If there are DWP cookies already, a banner appears at the top of the page telling the user what permissions are set and offering the chance to change them

 ----------------------------------